Why Was His Irish Holiday Invented in America?by Kelly R. Smith © 2022

 The Pubs in Ireland Used to Be Closed On St. Patrick’s Day

 St. Patrick’s Day is famous for the wearing of the green and drinking beer or stout, depending on where celebrants live.
 However, St. Patrick’s Day was strictly religious in Ireland during a large part of the 20th century, and pubs there were actually closed on March 17.
 It became a national holiday in Ireland in 1970, and the pubs opened to celebrate St. Patrick’s Day by hoisting a glass in honor of the patron saint of Ireland.

-According to a US Census, there are more Irish people in America than there are in Ireland.
+According to the US Census, there are more people of Irish heritage in America than there Irish citizens in Ireland.
 As of 2021, there are 32 million people in the United States that claim full or partial ancestry from Ireland.
-This is a huge number compared to the 4.9 million who lived are currently living in Ireland today.
+This is a huge number compared to the 4.9 million who are currently living in Ireland today.

 So who isn’t ready to celebrate St. Patrick’s Day even if it’s an American holiday?
 Chances are that a bit of you hails from Dublin, Galway, or County Clare.
 I’ll take any excuse to eat more potatoes.

 - How to Make a Sourdough starter

 - The Rational Bible: Genesis; a Book Review